 How to Add Notification for Your Website (Updated)

-Notification interface has been an experience of our digital interaction, both on the desktop, mobile devices, and on the Web.
-Specifically on the web, this is possible with the Notification API in the browser.
+The notification interface has become a common part of our digital interaction, both on the desktop, mobile devices, and on the Web.
+Specifically on the web, this capability is enabled by the Notification API available in browsers.

-The Notification API was first available in OS X Mountain Lion and now available in all modern browsers including Edge and Opera.
-The enables regular website and web application such as Slack and Intercom to send out notifications when there’s an incoming message or a mention in your account.
-This notification, in macOS, will appear at top right of the screen, as shown below (and then disappears after a certain amount of time, stored in the Notification Center).
+The Notification API was first introduced in OS X Mountain Lion and is now available in all modern browsers, including Edge and Opera.
+This enables regular websites and web applications such as Slack and Intercom to send out notifications when there’s an incoming message or a mention in your account.
+In macOS, this notification appears at the top right of the screen, as shown below.
+It disappears after a certain amount of time and is then stored in the Notification Center.

-Let’s see how we can utilise this API in our website.
+Let’s see how we can utilize this API on our website.

 Recommended Reading: How to Create Hide / Show Notification Bar With CSS3